2Fac3R/catalog/README.md

 * [djangorestframework](https://www.django-rest-framework.org/) It's a powerful and flexible toolkit for building Web APIs.
 * [django-notifications-hq](https://pypi.org/project/django-notifications-hq/) Notification system.
-* [drf-yasg]() Automated generation of real Swagger/OpenAPI 2.0 schemas from Django REST Framework code.
+* [drf-yasg](https://drf-yasg.readthedocs.io/en/stable/) Automated generation of real Swagger/OpenAPI 2.0 schemas from Django REST Framework code.
-* [django-filter] Reusable Django app allowing users to add dynamic QuerySet filtering from URL parameters.
+* [django-filter](https://django-filter.readthedocs.io/en/stable/) Reusable Django app allowing users to add dynamic QuerySet filtering from URL parameters.

 You can find more details in *requirements.txt* file.

 ## TODO:
-* Currently working on user visits tracking feature.
+* User activity tracking feature.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.